iterative/mlem.ai/content/docs/start/saving-loading.md

 ```

 Here we load the previously saved dataset with `load(input)`, where
 `input = "train.csv"`.
-The dataset is loaded as `pandas.DataFrame` it was before
+The dataset is loaded as `pandas.DataFrame`, the same
-saving.
+type it was before saving.

 > Note that we didn't specify whether the saved dataset was `pd.DataFrame`,
 > `no.array` or `tf.Tensor`.
 MLEM is getting that for you, and this handy magic